School of Chinese Studies

 (plus a $30 non-refundable registration fee)

-For Summer, 2019, Ben Wang of China Institute will offer a rare course entitled Poetry and Art in Summertime, focusing on classical fine art and the poems (on the paintings) that themetize and elaborate the paintings on Summer.
-Selected works by masters of poetry, calligraphy and painting from the Song dynasty (960-1280) through the dawning years of the Republic (1911-) will be introduced.
+For Summer 2019, China Institute will offer a new and special course taught by the renowned Ben Wang focusing on classical fine art and poems that thematize and elaborate the feelings and promise of the Summer season.
+Selected works by masters of poetry, calligraphy, and painting from the Song dynasty (960-1280) through the dawning years of the Republic (1911-) will be introduced.

 Ben Wang, is Senior Lecturer in Language and Humanities at China Institute, Co-Chair of the Renwen Society of China Institute, and Instructor of Chinese at the United Nations Language Program.
 An award-winning published translator, Ben Wang has taught and lectured on the Chinese language, calligraphy, and classical Chinese literature at Yale, Columbia, Barnard, Williams, U.C.
 Berkeley, the Smithsonian, the National Gallery of Art, Lincoln Center, the Metropolitan Museum of Art, Seattle Art Museum, Museum of Fine Arts of Boston, ABC Nightline, the BBC, among other academic and cultural institutions.
 Ben Wang taught Chinese and translation at Columbia University and New York University between 1969 and 1991.